-What We Are Doing
+What We Are Doing.

-Upon learning of this issue, we immediately commenced a prompt and thorough investigation.
-As part of our investigation, we have been working very closely with external cybersecurity professionals experienced in handing these types of incidents.
-After an extensive forensic investigation and manual document review, we discovered on February 25, 2022 that certain impacted files containing personal information may have been removed from our network by the perpetrator.
+Upon learning of the issue, we immediately contained the account, began efforts to remediate the issue and commenced a prompt and thorough investigation.
+As part of our investigation, we have been working very closely with external cybersecurity professionals experienced in handling these types of incidents.
+After an extensive forensic investigation and manual document review, we discovered on May 5, 2022 that the impacted email account that was accessed between August 21, 2021 and September 17, 2021 contained some of your personal information.
+We have no evidence that any of the information has been misused.
+Nevertheless, out of an abundance of caution, we want to make you aware of the incident.